 How We Chose the Best Bank Bonuses

-This list of the best bank bonuses is based on the highest bonuses we could find at the time of writing and publication in mid-September 2020.
+This list of the best bank bonuses is based on the highest bonuses we could find at the time of writing and publication in mid-March 2021.
 When multiple banks offered similar bonuses, we opted for the bank that had the best account features for the typical user.
 The size of the bonus was the biggest factor considered, but bank fees, notably ongoing monthly charges, also carried weight when picking winners for this list.